- Best Midrange AV Receiver

 The outstanding performance of the AVR-4520CI is further enhanced by its numerous features and excellent connectivity, which both make this receiver an easy fit for even more substantial home theater setups.
 It doesn’t offer built-in WiFi so if your network necessitates WiFi for connectivity, the Denon AVR-4520CI might not be your best choice.
 Read Full Review

 Best Budget AV Receiver:

-The best entry-level AV receivers perform extremely well for the price, and pack impressive features often found on higher-priced competitors.
-Most consumers should be more than satisfied with the mix of features offered by the receivers below.
+These best entry-level, budget AV receivers perform extremely well for their price, and pack impressive features often found on higher-priced competitors.
+Sacrifices are usually seen the most in terms of connectivity, with more affordable models lacking the versatility that comes from multiple in/outputs.
+However, our selections all offer enough basic connectivity to function well for a typical living room home theater arrangement.
+While these picks will likely not offer enough features or connectivity for audio and videophiles, most typical consumers should be more than satisfied with the mix of features offered by the receivers below.

 Best 5.1 Receiver: